-- understand the significance of various skills that the teachers may use for making teaching effective - analyse the use of various skills part by part and focus on mastering them - integrate them in their teaching for effective communication and classroom learning
+- analyse the use of various skills part by part and focus on mastering them - integrate them in their teaching for effective communication and classroom learning

 This will be a hands-on practice session for the basic teaching skills in a small peer group simulated condition.
 It is expected to break the inertia among the prospective teachers and build up confidence on the fundamental processes of teaching within the classroom interaction situation.
 The prospective teachers will be expected to think over, plan and practice some of the basic skills required for an effective teaching-learning to ensure active student participation in the learning process.
 Some of the skills to be practiced are the following: